-In more recent high $\delta \sim -0.75$ discharges, a small ELM regime was observed when δ_r^{sep} was ~ -0.5cm, and large Type I ELMs were observed with $\delta_r^{sep} \sim 0$.
+In more recent high $\delta \sim -0.75$ discharges, a small ELM regime was observed when δ_r^{sep} was \sim -0.5cm, and large Type I ELMs were observed with $\delta_r^{\text{sep}} \sim 0$.
 These small ELMs appeared similar to Type V ELMs on several diagnostics, except perhaps with toroidal mode number n > 1.
-The observed pedestal temperature was higher in this shape, leading to a pedestal $v^ \sim 0.3$, and yet no Type I ELMs were observed.
+The observed pedestal temperature was higher in this shape, leading to a pedestal $\nu^ \sim 0.3$, and yet no Type I ELMs were observed.
 Thus, it is evident the plasma shape plays an important role in determining the boundaries between large and small ELMs.

 To give confidence in edge stability predictions for ITER, the boundary between small ELMs and large ELMs should be measured experimentally and simulated.
-In particular, any dependencies which extend the operating range of small ELM regimes, e.g. high δ , to more ITER-like parameters, e.g. v^ , should be a near term focus.
+In particular, any dependencies which extend the operating range of small ELM regimes, e.g. high δ , to more ITER-like parameters, e.g. ν^ , should be studied.
 This is the focus of this experiment.